ste-t/cow-weather/README.md

 * **Cowsay**
     - Install it with your package manager
 * **Lolcat**
+    - Install it with your package manager, or...
     - Install `ruby` with your package manager and then run `gem install lolcat`

 # Usage